-- Destruction des morts: The Dead destroys Tia, taking most businesses, seventeen (17) Tia issue Faux-ton receivers, the Rooks, Nica Sero, 50,000 children and nearly 11,000 Problem Solvers to a waylay point near the Haunted Glen to be transported elsewhere.
+- Destruction des morts: The Dead destroys Tia, taking several businesses, seventeen (17) Tia issue Faux-ton receivers, the Rooks, Nica Sero, 50,000 children and nearly 11,000 Problem Solvers to a waylay point near the Haunted Glen to be transported elsewhere.
 Nichole School of Magick escapes Tia and heads for Aspyn, a beacon of safety in Northwest Terrenus.
 Feurerkonig is dead and Cain has his head.
 Lilith goes for the Crown of Asteria.
 Koji's arm turns into an exploded meat log and he leaves.
 Serafino Dolos survives with a small horde of his Dolos and Matton vampires, but infected with the malignant Maleficence.
 The surviving clan adapts to a new taste for blood of both nonvampires and vampires.
 The blood of a nonvampire is empowering as always, but the blood of a vampire offers new and even higher limits.
 As such, a new dynamic of subversive paranoia exists among these surviving vampires.

 - Carpe Noctem: Dove is guided to a gathering of vampires planning a strike on a human rally.
 At the gathering, Karna finds himself allied with human sympathizing mercs called the Rooks.
 Antique finds herself objectified as an icon of evil, and is saved by a vampire girl who then flies her to the dwelling of Cain Rose.
 Antique finds Cain has been controlling the city’s leading officials and illegally selling human blood to vampires in order to maintain power.
 Dove and Heretic confront Cain with mayor Nica taken as prisoner, seeing Tia change ownership and now belong to the vampires and unnaturals once again.
 The Rooks and several human forces, however, remain strong in the name of the former regime, using and distributing blessed X Caliber weaponry.